storyprotocol/documentation/docs/Protocol Concepts/royalty-module/ip-royalty-vault.md

 ## Token Terminology

 1. **Royalty Tokens**: the IP Royalty Vault contract is also the ERC-20 contract for the Royalty Tokens of each IP Asset.
 This means the address of the IP Royalty Vault for an IP Asset is also the ERC-20 token address of the Royalty Tokens.
 Each IP Asset has 100,000,000 Royalty Tokens associated, where each token represents 0.000001% of those gains.
 The holders of these Royalty Tokens can claim the Revenue Tokens (defined below) that are in the associated IP Royalty Vault.
-2. **Revenue Tokens**: these are the tokens used for payment (ie. ETH, USDC, etc).
+2. **Revenue Tokens**: these are the tokens used for payment (ie. WIP).
 Royalty Tokens can be used to claim Revenue Tokens.
 Read below on whitelisting :arrow_heading_down:

 ### Whitelisted Revenue Tokens